Thursday, May 21, 2026

 • No spaced reviews: Without scheduled repetition, you forget a line before you ever play it.
 By the time the position arrives in a game, the memory has already decayed.

 For a deeper look at why this happens, see: Spaced Repetition for Chess: Why It's the Most Effective Way to Learn Openings.
+For a high-level framework on building a repertoire that actually sticks (not just memorizing lines you'll forget), see How to Build a Chess Opening Repertoire That Actually Sticks.

 Step 1: Understand Before You Memorize